-Sara Razavi is CEO of Working Solutions CDFI, a role she assumed in 2017 when she succeeded the organization’s founder.
+Sara has been CEO of Working Solutions since 2017, when she succeeded the organization’s founder.
 Sara joined Working Solutions in 2013 and served as COO prior to becoming CEO.
 She brings over 20 years of experience in the social sector to the role, with expertise in strategy, finance, and partnership management.
+Most recently, under Sara’s leadership, Working Solutions developed an ambitious five-year strategic plan to double all-time deployment to reach $100 million in small-dollar financing for businesses throughout California by FYE29.

 Prior to joining Working Solutions, Sara was Executive Director of Honoring Emancipated Youth, a subsidiary of United Way of the Bay Area focused on advocacy for former foster youth.
 Over the years, Sara has worked at multiple social sector entities specifically focused on under-resourced communities, including immigrant and low-income children, youth, and families.